dumblr/linkstream/src/tasks.md

   - do we need to use webdb?

-- check which environment you are in to determine where you should be loading posts from
-  - NODE_ENV is available in npm start, if 'development' then load archive from config.
-    - if 'production' then load archive from window.location.toString() ..?
-  - archive can generally be refactored a bit in App.js

 - make favicon that is the gradient that is used all over the site